 While this comes as a relief to many investors that had previously invested in certain zones, others will be disappointed that zones will not be expanding as result of the new census data.

 With many of Biden’s tax plans threatening to reduce tax breaks for real estate investors including doubling capital gains for certain individuals, ending or limiting 1031 exchanges, and possibly ending basis step-up on death, OZ investments are becoming an attractive alternative for investors looking for certainty.
-This announcement increases certainty for investors knowing that the QOZ boundaries are locked in.
+This announcement increases certainty for investors knowing that the QOZ boundaries are locked in.2 minutes

 Ashley has an extensive knowledge of the Chicago commercial real estate market.
 After graduating from University of Kansas with a degree in architectural studies, she worked in Kansas City as a commercial leasing agent at a 2.1 million square foot office park.
 While working for an institutional owner, she learned valuable skills such as client reporting, communication and accountability.READ FULL BIO